 - In the SAML Dashboard User Configuration section, click Enable SAML.

-- Select OneLogin and click Next.
+- Click the OneLogin radio button, and then click Next.

 - Click the XML File Upload radio button.
 Upload the metadata file that you downloaded from OneLogin, and then click Next.